 Sudan: Liveaboard diving in the Red Sea from Egypt is a well trodden path.
 However, great treasures await those who are prepared to go that little bit further.
 Pristine reefs, healthy shark populations, uncrowded sites and amazing wrecks can be experienced from a liveaboard visiting the fantastic dive sites of Sudan.

 Turks & Caicos: Places like the Bahamas and the Cayman Islands are well known Caribbean scuba vacations spots, but have you considered some of the lesser known islands here?
 How about a liveaboard in Turks and Caicos?
-You can expect to dive a lot of walls and see a lot of healthy coral growth and marine life such as eagle rays, horse-eye jacks, nurse sharks, gray reef sharks, orange elephant ear sponges, and an array of macro life.
+You can expect to dive a lot of walls and see a lot of healthy coral growth and marine life such as eagle rays, horse-eye jacks, nurse sharks, grey reef sharks, orange elephant ear sponges, and an array of macro life.

-Tubbataha Reef, Philippines: In a remote stretch of sea in the Philippines lies the liveaboard-only destination called Tubbataha Reef.
+Tubbataha, Philippines: In a remote stretch of sea in the Philippines lies the liveaboard-only destination called Tubbataha Reef.
 Far from land these crystal waters are home to pristine coral reefs, wreck dives and wall dives.
 Creature encounters can include sharks, turtles, snappers and barracuda.
 Even dolphins and whales might put in an appearance if you are lucky!

 Saba & St Kitts: One of the lesser known spots in the Caribbean is the little stretch of sea that allows divers of all experience levels to visit Saba, St. Kitts and St. Maarten.
 Shark lovers will appreciate encounters with nurse sharks, blacktips and grey reef sharks.
 The array of tropical fish also includes blue tangs, goatfish, parrotfish, large Nassau groupers and horse-eye jacks.
 There are also some wrecks populated by octopus, stingrays and myriad crustaceans.